wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 Access copies may be in the same format as the archival copy, or a derivative format if this is more appropriate for access.
 For example, we would store high bitrate video masters as archival copies and lower bitrate videos as access copies.
 Any additional preservation formats created during the ingest workflow will be treated in the same way as any other asset, with separate archival and access copies.

-#### Storage manifest
+#### Bag description

-The storage manifest provides a pointer to the stored accession and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
+The bag description created by the storage service provides a pointer to the stored accession and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
 It is defined using types from a new Storage ontology and serialised using JSON-LD.
 We will use this to provide resources that describe stored bags, as part of the authenticated storage API.

-The manifest does not contain metadata from the METS files within a bag, it is purely a storage level index.
+This description does not contain metadata from the METS files within a bag, it is purely a storage level index.
 It will contain data from the `bag-info.txt` file and information about where the assets have been stored.
 METS files will be separately ingested in the catalogue and reporting pipelines.

 ### Onward processing

-The Versioned Hybrid Store which holds the Storage Manifests provides an event stream of updates.
+The Versioned Hybrid Store which holds the bag descriptions provides an event stream of updates.

 This event stream can be used to trigger downstream tasks, for example: